artalar/reatom/docs/guides/code-splitting.md

 ## Usage in React

 And so, now you know what root and lazy atoms are.
-But what will it look like in React?
+But how will it look like in React?
 For this purpose, we have a special [@reatom/react](/packages/react) package.

-This package automatically subscribes to atoms when mounting a component and unsubscribes when unmounting.
+This package automatically subscribes to atoms on component's mount event and unsubscribes on unmount.

 <!--
 TODO: Example